Easy Virtue (2008 film): Box office

 The film earned US$18,463,608 worldwide.
 It was released in the US in May 2009, where it enjoyed some commercial success.
 Sony Pictures Classics paid an estimated US$1 million to acquire the film's distribution rights in the US, Latin America and South Africa.
-The film went on to gross US$2.5 million in limited theatrical release in the US.
+The film went on to gross US$2,656,784 in limited theatrical release in the North America.

-The film earned US$2,656,784 in Canada and the US; Sony Pictures Classics paid an estimated US$1 million for distribution rights in the United States, Latin America and South Africa.